iZettle/api-documentation/pusher-api/overview.md

 When an event that you have subscribed is triggered, the Pusher API sends the event in a `POST` request to the HTTPS endpoint.
 The HTTPS endpoint is used as the destination URL.
 The request contains a `payload` field with event information in real time.

+For more information about event payloads, see [event payloads](concept/event-payloads.md).

  After the Pusher API sends a `POST` request, if the destination URL doesn't return a valid HTTP response within 10 seconds, the request times out.

-For more information about event payloads, see [event payloads](concept/event-payloads.md).
+Before the Pusher API deletes the subscription, it re-sends the request to the destination URL according to the [retry policy](troubleshooting.md/#retry-policy).

 ## Plan subscriptions
 Before subscribing to events, plan which events to use for your use cases.